okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfaotp/flow-diagram.md

 -->

-At a high-level, this flow has the following steps:
+At a high level, this flow has the following steps:

 1. Your client app prompts the user for their username and password in the app UI.
 1. The user enters their credentials.